boostpro/lazy_reload/README.rst

 ``lazy_reload(foo)`` (or ``lazy_reload('foo')``) removes ``foo`` and
 all of its submodules from ``sys.modules``, and arranges that the next time any of them are imported, they will be reloaded.
-Before a module is automatically reloaded, any attributes that are direct submodules will first be deleted, to prevent some forms of ``import`` from picking those up instead of reloading the submodule.

 What ``lazy_reload`` Doesn't Do
 -------------------------------